apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 ![](./../img/blog/patterns-blog-2/broadcast.png)

-In order to make use of that additional data source, we first need to "connect" it to the main data stream at the stage of Job Graph definition as follows:
+In order to make use of the Rules Source, we need to "connect" it to the main data stream as follows:

-//The connection of the reference flow to the Transactions flow is made as follows:

 ```java
 // Streams setup